DRAGEno01/Romeo-and-Juliet/ReadMe.md

 # Licence

-You can view it by going to the file or pressing the view licence button.
+You can view it by clicking here: [Licence](https://github.com/DRAGEno01/Romeo-and-Juliet/blob/main/Licence.md).

 If you do NOT meet the requirements to use the site, we request you don't use it until there is a public version for it.